arulprakasht/arulprakasht/README.md

 # 👋 Hi there, I'm Arul!

-I'm a seasoned tech professional with 20+ years of experience building and supporting enterprise products.
+I'm a seasoned tech professional with experience building and supporting enterprise products.

 🔗 Connect on [LinkedIn](https://www.linkedin.com/in/arulprakasht/)